stuartjnelson/northern-badger-11ty-blog/README.md

 - [GitHub Codespaces](https://github.com/features/codespaces) - virtual dev environment.
 I now only develop this site in the cloud

 ## Roadmap
+- [ ] Improve a11y for `article.hbs` for date.
+Right now it'll be read out weird for ATs
+- [ ] Convert tag `Becoming a better manager` to be stored as slugified version `becoming-a-better-manager`
+- [ ] Stop using `pubdate` Frontmatter prop and create an 11ty filter
+- [ ] Move todos to Github issues
+- [ ] Link blog posts with a next and previous at the bottom
+- [ ] Create a way to filter blog posts by tag
+- [ ] Get inline CSS working again
+- [ ] Create roadmap page that is powered by GitHub issues
+- [ ] Template abbreviations into a component (see `becoming-a-better-manager-reflecting-on-my-leadership-journey.md`)
+- [ ] Write blog post on adding [Utterances](https://utteranc.es/) to the blog
+- [ ] Write blog post on draft posts in 11ty
+- [ ] Write blog post on my handrolled meta/OG data
+- [ ] Write blog post on three lessons as a manager
+- [ ] The power of pairing as a software engineering manager

+### Done
 - [x] Publish blog post on new blog series
 - [x] Make repo public
 - [x] Add ~~google~~ [simple analytics](https://www.simpleanalytics.com/)